agmahaha/weather-app/README.md

 ### ✅ Step 1: Review the weather service

-- Look into `weather.service.ts` to see how we make HTTP requests
+- Look into `weather.ts` to see how we make HTTP requests
 - Understand how services are injected into components

 ### ✅ Step 2: Create a new component